Signite supports managing both Google Workspace’s user aliases and domain aliases on our platform.

 While editing a unique alias signature, you may edit user details, assign a different template, and deploy the specific alias separate from the other users / aliases on your account.

-Note that while aliases using their parent’s signature do not count towards your account’s total users count, each alias using a unique signature does.
+Note that while aliases using the same signature as their parent do not count towards your account’s total users count, each alias using a unique signature does.

 3.1.
 Removing a unique signatures from an alias